rei/rei-cedar-docs/docs/components/lists/README.md

 ### Modifier options

 Note that the tag itself does not determine display, a modifier must be added for list styles.
-Add one of the following variants to the 'modifier' attribute of the `cdr-list` tag to change the visual presentation:
+Add one of the following variants to the `modifier` attribute of the `cdr-list` tag to change the visual presentation:

 | **Name**  | **Description**                                                                                                                                                                        | **Example** |
 |:----------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:------------|